scipy/scipy/doc/source/tutorial/interpolate/splines_and_polynomials.rst

 In some applications, it is useful to consider alternative (if formally equivalent) bases.
 Two popular bases, implemented in `scipy.interpolate` are B-splines (`BSpline`) and Bernstein polynomials (`BPoly`).
-B-splines are often used for, for example, non-parameteric regression problems, and Bernstein polynomials are used for constructing Bezier curves.
+B-splines are often used for, for example, non-parametric regression problems, and Bernstein polynomials are used for constructing Bezier curves.

 `PPoly` objects represent piecewise polynomials in the 'usual' power basis.